MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enhanced-teams-experience.md

 Teams Premium provides additional ways to safeguard meetings with the following key features:

 - **Sensitivity labels** - Extended capabilities for sensitivity labels to control meeting settings normally controlled by the meeting organizer.
-These capabiities include new settings to control lobby, chat, chat copy, presentation, and recording functions.
+These capabilities include new settings to control lobby, chat, chat copy, presentation, and recording functions.

 - **Watermarking** - Enforced through a sensitivity label.
 Watermarks display the email address of a meeting participant, which is useful for protecting confidential information shared in meetings.